CCTV Rules for Society- CCTV Rules and Regulations in India

 Society Accounting Software

-1. What are the rules and regulations of installing CCTV cameras in society?
+1. What are the rules and regulations for installing CCTV cameras in society?

 2. Why is CCTV important in society?

-CCTV cameras are required to capture any sort of invasions.
+CCTV cameras for society are required to capture any sort of invasions.
 In offices, this camera is a valuable asset to prevent internal theft.

 3. Can CCTV detect crime?